Orpius/SDK/docs/UserGuide/index.md

 ## Orpius Provides

-Orpius provides a complete foundation for building AI-driven applications.
+Orpius provides a complete foundation for building applications with AI capabilities.

 It includes:
 * **Integration with external systems** via API-driven events or customer-facing AI agents